magiama9/commute-buddy/README.md

 ### LIBRARIES AND FRAMEWORKS
 * JQuery --- Used to traverse/select/modify the DOM
 * MapBox API --- Used to generate maps and directions
-* FuelEconomy.gov API --- Used to get current nationwide gas prices
+* Gas Prices API --- Used to get current nationwide gas prices

 ## TO-DO
 * Wireframe front-end